What causes a abdominal noises?

 It is important to separate the noisy movement of fluid and gas from other gases that may be present.
 They include belching, bloating, and the passing of intestinal gas.
 While these symptoms of gas may occur along with loud bowel sounds, they do not occur for the same reason.

 Gases are always present in the intestine.
 They originate either from swallowed air or the release of gases within the GI tract.
-Hydrogen, carbon dioxide, and other gases released by the bacterial fermentation of undigested food in the lower gut.
+Hydrogen, carbon dioxide, and other gases are released by the bacterial fermentation of undigested food in the lower gut.
 Fermentation is a chemical process where bacteria break down substances, such as sugar.

-Medical Importance of a Noisy Tummy
+Medical Importance of Abdominal Noises

 Bowel sounds without other significant symptoms are normal.
 Typically, there is no medical significance of bowel sounds; however, in certain medical circumstances, hyperactive or absent bowel sounds can cause concern.